amarjitdhillon/asdhillon/docs/blogs/covidPrep.md

 1. Drink green tea 🍵, ginger-lemon, ginger-turmeric tea.
 If you don't have those then, heat some water and add freshly cut ginger, some garlic, honey to it and drink several times a day.

-1. Hame some hot soups 🍜
+1. Have some hot soups 🍜

 1. Gargle with hot salt water 2-3 times a day and especially before you go to bed.
 Your water kettle will come in handy for this.